TanStack/table/README.md

 ### `HeaderGroup` Properties

-Header Groups are The following additional properties are available on all `headerGroup`'s, returned by the table instance.
+Header Groups are The following additional properties are available on every `headerGroup` object returned by the table instance.

 - `headers: Array<Column>`
   - **Required**